 The Walter de Mallone cathedral from the second half of the 12th century was also a three-aisle basilica, but its walls were significantly thickened, the transept was added, the chancel was extended, and from the west, two new towers were erected, four-sided in the lower parts, octagonal on the upper floors (as shown on the bishop’s seal of Żyrosław II).
 The elevations were made of large ashlar blocks of white limestone and varied with numerous details of red sandstone.
 The apse, closing the church in the east, was divided by pilaster strips into three fields with two or three windows.
 At that time, the cathedral was 48.5 meters long and 24.5 meters wide, with the central nave being 7 meters wide, and the side aisles separated by pillars were 3 meters wide each.
 The stylistic features and the plan of the cathedral indicate the homeland of its founder – the country on the Rhine and the Meuse.

 The interior of the aisles of the Romanesque cathedral was vaulted for the first time in its history.
-A new vault was also established over the crypt under the presbytery, placed on new columns 37 cm in diameter (the previous ones had a diameter of 57 cm) with Corinthian heads.
+A new vault was also established over the crypt under the chancel, placed on new columns 37 cm in diameter (the previous ones had a diameter of 57 cm) with Corinthian heads.
 The façades of the church were covered with thin plaster from the inside and decorated in large part with paintings and with an unknown color setting.
 On the other hand, the external façades of the apse and the choir were decorated with a high frieze running under the eaves cornice, consisting of quatrefoil plots, embedded diagonally so that it were better visible from below.
 Such a solution, both its visual effect and the applied theme, was unique at the time.